Are liquid calories sabotaging your weight loss efforts?

 Stop Drinking Your Fruit

-As for fruit juices, you should pay attention to the sugars on the label.
+If you do drink fruit juice, pay attention to the sugars on the label.
 Store-bought juices often contain as much sugar as a Snickers bar!

 |Pabst Blue Ribbon|